-As the lawn grubs infiltrate into your lawn they will eat the lawn leaves.
+As the lawn grubs infiltrate your lawn, they will eat the lawn leaves or roots.
 This will eventually affect the root system and cause the lawn to lift.
 If the lawn can be rolled back like your rug or carpet, this will be due to the weakened root system.
-The sponge-like texture is caused because there is a slight bounce underfoot as the lawn is not firmly held to the soil.
+The sponge-like texture is caused by a slight bounce underfoot as the lawn is not firmly held to the soil.

 Birds enjoy food, and lawn grubs make a good meal.
-Grubs are nocturnal species and will eat your lawn leaves during the night.
+Some grubs are a nocturnal species and will eat your lawn leaves during the night.
 Around dusk and dawn, increased bird activity could be a sign that lawn grubs are present.

-Remember, lawn grubs are a part of nature so don’t expect immediate results because there are various environmental factors that affect lawn grub treatment.
+Remember, lawn grubs are a part of nature so don’t expect immediate results because various environmental factors affect lawn grubs treatment.

-Traditionally, to treat for grubs in your lawn you would have to spray several potentially toxic chemicals on the leaf of the plant.
+Traditionally, to treat grubs in your lawn, you would have to spray several potentially toxic chemicals on the plant’s leaf.
 However, Acelepryn is a non-toxic insect killer.

 At Anco Turf, our online shop stocks a wide range of pest control treatments.
-For example, the Patrol Lawn Grub and Beetle Killer is an effective treatment to get rid of lawn grubs in Australia.
-The granules control lawn grubs, beetles, earwigs, millipedes, mole crickets, slaters, ants in lawns and gardens.
-A 1.5 kg container will cover 375 square metres of lawn.
+Products for controlling lawn grubs, beetles, earwigs, millipedes, mole crickets, slaters and ants in lawns and gardens are available from our online Lawn Shop.

 Make sure you keep an eye out for lawn grub activity.
 Remember the signs described above and take immediate action if lawn grub activity is suspected.
 If you need help making the assessment, engage us for an inspection so that we can provide lawn grub treatment services.
 Lawn grubs are most prevalent during Spring, Summer and Autumn, so make regular inspections of your lawn during these periods.

 Lawn grubs are nasty pests for grass varieties.
 Lawn grubs can be treated and removed from your lawn with proper methods and treatments.
-Make sure you keep an eye out for lawn grubs during the warmer months and take timely action.
-Lawn grubs can mow down your lawn quick and turn into moths which starts the breeding cycle again.
+Check for lawn grubs during the warmer months and take timely action.
+Lawn grubs can mow down your lawn quick and turn into moths or Beetles which starts the breeding cycle again.
 For further information, call us on 1800 010 110.

 Do you have pests such as lawn grubs destroying your beautiful lawn?
 Describe the nature of the problem below and we will provide some quick tips to address the issue.